firebase/flutterfire/docs/crashlytics/_force-test-crash.md

     If you’ve added an error handler that calls `FirebaseCrashlytics.instance.recordError(error, stack, fatal: true)` to the
-    top-level `Zone`, you can use the following code to add a button to your app that, when pressed, throws a test exception:
+    `PlatformDispatcher.instance.onError`, you can use the following code to add a button to your app that, when pressed, throws a test exception:

     ```dart
     TextButton(